benjholla/SoapLog/_posts/2016-6-19-gentlemans-club.md

 ---

 ## Recipe
 Combine all oils.
 Add the sodium lactate to the cooled lye water mixture.
 Add the lye water to the oils and bring to a very light trace.
 Add the fragrance oils and blend well.
-Pour a fifth of the batch into a seperate bowl and add the charcoal powder.
+Pour a fifth of the batch into a separate bowl and add the charcoal powder.
 Add the clays and ground oatmeal to what is remaining.
 Drizzle the charcoal mixture into the main bowl and add a few swirls by hand.
 Pour the entire mixture into the soap mold.

 ## Batch Notes
 The scent of the fragrance inspired this man soap.